tildearrow/furnace/README.md

 a lower envelope period will make the envelope run faster.

+> how do I use C64 absolute filter/duty?

+on Instrument Editor in the C64 tab there are two options to toggle these. also provided are two effects:

+- `3xxx`: set fine duty.
+- `4xxx`: set fine cutoff. `xxx` range is 000-7ff.

 > my song sounds very odd at a certain point

 file a bug report. use the Issues page.